 You will receive the entire soundtrack from the film as well as a digital zine full of photos and stills taken during the process of creating Growing City.
 The aforementioned email is also a strong possibility.Estimated delivery:

-Aside from everything already mentioned, you will receive a copy of Growing City (either digital or physical depending on your preference) as soon as it is finished.Estimated delivery:Ships within the US only
+Aside from everything already mentioned, you will receive a copy of Growing City (either digital or physical depending on your preference) as soon as it is finished.Estimated delivery:Only ships to: United States

 - (25 days)